bitcoinhodler/glacier/docs/_docs/extend/index.md

 ## Digital software security

 * Verify GnuPG installation: When downloading a new copy of GnuPG on the setup computer, one would ideally also verify the integrity of the download using the signed checksum.
 This requires having a pre-existing trusted installation of GnuPG available for verifying the checksum signature.
 * Cross-network checksum sourcing: Using two different computers on two different networks, obtain all the software checksums from the Internet and verify they are identical, to reduce the risk that the checksums are being compromised by a man-in-the-middle attack.
 * Quarantined checksum verification: Verify all USB checksums on the quarantined computers to eliminate any risk that software was altered between checksum verification on the Setup Computers and when the USB is used in the quarantined environment.
+The only reason Glacier doesn’t currently do this is because the process of verifying the App USB checksums happens as part of Ubuntu’s apt-get application, which requires network connectivity.
+It can be done by hand without apt-get, but it’s significantly more involved and so was not included in the protocol.
 * Greater differentiation of quarantined environments: Instead of simply using different hardware in each quarantined environment, use different software94 (including a non-Linux-derived OS and a different Bitcoin wallet), different smartphones (and different smartphone software, i.e. QR code readers).
+Different software stacks eliminate the risk that a software bug or vulnerability may generate a flawed key.
+See the  design document  for details on why this risk is small enough to justify leaving it unaddressed in the formal protocol.
 * Dedicated pair of environments for each private key: Use extra environments such that each environment only touches one key both when generating keys and signing transactions.
 Expand the definition of “environment” to include the physical location in which Glacier is executed.
 This way, compromising one environment will only compromise one key.
 * Deposit transaction verification: If depositing bitcoins out of self-managed storage, don’t immediately send a transaction directly from one’s own wallet software.
 Instead, first export a raw signed transaction, and use a service like Blockr to verify the transaction is actually sending the funds to the correct address.
 * Avoid software random number generators: Use a hardware random number generator instead.

 ## Side channel security
 * Faraday cage: Use a Faraday cage to protect against electromagnetic side channels ( example ).
 Faraday cages can be self-built or professionally built .
 * No QR
 codes: Reading and relaying QR codes to a printer requires a networked device, such as a smartphone, which could potentially receive data from side channels.
 Instead of using QR codes, copy all redemption scripts and transactions by hand, and keep all nearby smartphones powered off and in Faraday bags through protocol execution.
+Note that transcription of redeem scripts and transactions is not only a painstakingly long process, but dangerously vulnerable to human error: any mistakes in the initial transcription & storage of the redemption script will cause all funds to be lost.

 ## Hardware security
 * Purchase